VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ## Event Sourcing

-The team at Contoso originally implemented the Orders and Reservations bounded context without using event sourcing.
+The team at Contoso originally implemented the Orders and Registrations bounded context without using event sourcing.
 However, during the implementation it became clear that using event sourcing would help to simplify this bounded context.